adonisjs/adonisjs.com/content/blog_posts/articles/kysely-with-auth-session-guard.md

 ## Installing the Auth package

 The first step is to install and configure the Auth package.
-Since we will create a provider for the [Session guard](https://docs.adonisjs.com/guides/auth-session-guard), you must configure the package with the `--guard=session` flag.
+Since we will create a provider for the [session guard](https://docs.adonisjs.com/guides/auth-session-guard), you must configure the package with the `--guard=session` flag.

 :::note

-The Session guard requires the `@adonisjs/session` package.
+The session guard requires the `@adonisjs/session` package.
 So make sure to configure the [session package](https://docs.adonisjs.com/guides/session#installation) as well.

 :::